 - How will you explain to your boss the causes of increased profit?

-A well-structured dashboard will give answers to these questions, and much more!
-It can decrease the timeframe and the costs of development.
+A well-structured dashboard will give answers to these questions and much more!
+In addition, it can decrease the timeframe and the costs of development.

-- Start with users, not the data.
-The best way to start is to understand the goal of end-users.
-If you can realize this for sure, you will create a dashboard that is most useful for them.
+- Start with users, not the data; try to understand end-users goals.
+If you can realize this, you will create a most useful dashboard.
 What is this all mean in practice?
-Go and talk to the users and try to understand the scope.
-Try to build a dashboard that is not in constant need of updates!
-Because of this, you can cut development costs.
+Try to understand the user’s scope.
+Build an Excel dashboard that is not in constant need of updates.
+So you can cut development costs.

 - Don’t flood the user with unwanted information.
-You should seek that the dashboard is useful for them.
-You can even create such custom views.
-Filter data and display the relevant information only, as well.
+Instead, you should seek that the dashboard is useful for them.
+Then, create custom views, filter data, and display the relevant information.

 - Provide an overview and allow users to check the details.
-A well thought out, and well-planned dashboard should be like a quality newspaper.
-On the front page provides a clear overview of the key information and leading news there are within.
-If one wants to look at the data in detail must know where to navigate.
-Allow users to see the essence.
+A well-planned dashboard should be like a quality newspaper.
+The front page provides a clear overview of the key information and leading news.
+However, if one wants to look at the data in detail must know where to navigate.

-- Use visualization and create a clean, uncluttered Excel dashboard.
-Charting prospects are almost endless.
+- Use visualization and create a clean dashboard.
+Charting prospects are endless.
 That’s where data visualization comes into play.
-Use simple charts if you want; most useful to use a gauge, bullet, and variance charts also.

-- Improve Excel Dashboard UI and UX: Build a menu and control your dashboard from the ribbon!
-Add a contextual help using tooltips to improve user experience.
+- Improve Dashboard UI and UX: Build a menu and control your Excel dashboard from the ribbon.
+Add tooltips to improve user experience.

 To-do list if you are using large data tables:

 - Freeze Top Row: Keep the first row of the table visible while you scroll down!
-Use this feature if you want to keep the information always on the top — for example, table headers with column names.
+Use the Freeze Panes feature to keep the information on top — like table headers with column names.

-- Enable Horizontal Scroll: Use this function if you have large data sets, and you have the main data in the first column.
+- Enable Horizontal Scroll: Use this function if you have large data sets and have the main data in the first column.
 Go to the View Tab and choose the ‘Freeze first column.’

-- Use the GROUP and UNGROUP function to drill-down into details.
+- Use the GROUP and UNGROUP functions to drill down into details.